syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-paragraphs.md

 ---
-title: Working with Paragraph in PowerPoint Presentation | Syncfusion
+title: Working with Paragraph in PowerPoint Presentation | Syncfusion&reg;
-description: This section illustrates how to work with Paragraphs and texts in Syncfusion PowerPoint Presentation
+description: This section illustrates how to work with Paragraphs and texts in Syncfusion&reg; PowerPoint Presentation
 platform: document-processing
 control: Presentation
 documentation: UG